Pinterest is not what most people think it is.

 While the interior design example is just one use case, people use Pinterest for several activities like deciding what to wear, finding cooking recipes, planning a wedding and looking up things they’re passionate about.

-Pinterest is home to a variety of different types of pins, which are customized to the user’s intent.
+Pinterest is home to a variety of different types of pins customized to the user’s intent.

 1. Product Pin